archeofoss/archeofoss2020/programme.md

 layout: article-slim
 ---

-Due to the global coronavirus (COVID-19) outbreak, the 14<sup>th</sup> edition of the international conference ArcheoFOSS Open Software, hardware, processes, data and formats in archaeological research will be held online on October, 15<sup>th</sup> - 17<sup>th</sup> 2020.
+Due to the global coronavirus (COVID-19) outbreak, the 14<sup>th</sup> edition of the International Conference ArcheoFOSS Open Software, Hardware, Processes, Data and Formats in Archaeological Research will be held online on October, 15<sup>th</sup> - 17<sup>th</sup> 2020.

 The online conference will be broadcasted using [StreamYard](https://streamyard.com/).
-The **link** will be published on this page a week before the conference.
+**Below are published the links of the broadcast, for each session and for each workshop**.

 ---